-Now we phrase the probability distribution of the sediment flux in terms of these particle dynamics.
-The method we present is very similar to the one developed by Banerjee et al. (2020) to describe current fluctuations in condensed matter physics.
-The basic idea, as depicted in Fig. (2), is to initially distribute N particles in all states of motion along the domain $-L \le x \le 0$.
-Later, the number of particles N and the size L of the domain will be extended to infinity such that their ratio $\rho = N/L$ remains 155 constant.
-This limit produces a configuration similar to the one considered in the nonlocal formation of Eq.
+210 Now we To phrase the probability distribution of the sediment flux in terms of these particle dynamics.
+The method we present is-, we apply a method very similar to the one developed by Banerjee et al. (2020) to describe current fluctuations currents of active particles in condensed matter physics.
+The basic idea, as depicted in Fig. (2), is to initially distribute N particles in all states of motion along the domain -L ≤ x ≤ 0.
+Later, the number of particles N and the size L of the domain will be extended to infinity such that their ratio ρ = N/L remains constant.
+This limit produces a configuration similar to the one considered in 215 the nonlocal formation of Eq.
 (3).